Episodes of a Hip Hop Memory

 My most ambitious piece for Union Dance was Celestial Dawning.
 I really wanted to use breaking as my main source of movement, so the dancers needed a lot of additional training as this was not their main movement vocabulary.
 Mixed with contemporary and martial arts I began to fuse the different styles and make it accessible for the dancers.
 My workshop started out as a Hip Hop class with a warm up, then onto drills and then to foundations.
 This really helped the dancers understand the forms and gave them the strength and confidence to improvise when they were given tasks to create their solos and duets.
 There was a lot of floor work and working on their backs, so I would research and pre-plan classes that had all the necessary components so they could understand the foundations of breaking.
 I really wanted to incorporate flares in my work, so I found a way to do it with a partner holding onto a foot; the standing partner would be circling around, swooping up and down as the floor dancer shifted their hands as their foot rotated.

 I worked with Union Dance from 1985 to 2008 and in that time I met many different choreographers, but none - in my opinion - had the versatility and eclectic mix of Doug Elkins.
 Once I left Union Dance, I went on to form my own company and was made an associate artist at The Hat Factory in Luton.
-Here I devised a piece called Ramblings of an Old Man with music especially composed by Derek Richards that had undertones of electro, contemporary music and Derek layered a speech by Crazy Legs about breaking as part of the soundscape too.
-I had a film projection of graffiti as a backdrop that was created by Kerry Andrews from University of Hertfordshire and the costumes designed by Keeley-Sue Merrill.
+Here I devised a piece called Ramblings of an Old Man with music composed by Derek Richards that had undertones of electro, contemporary music and Derek layered a speech by Crazy Legs about breaking as part of the soundscape too.
+I had a film projection of graffiti as a backdrop that was created by Kerry Andrews from University of Hertfordshire and the costumes were designed by Keeley-Sue Merrill.

 This piece toured to a number of venues and received really good reviews; it was originally created for five people but I also performed it as a solo on several occasions too.
 This experience built my confidence to go it alone and create work as an independent dance artist.